Aloo Ke Gutke Recipe

 Pressure cook for 2 whistles on high heat.

-Remove the cooker from heat and let the pressure release on its own.
+Remove the cooker from the heat and allow the pressure to release naturally.

 Cool the potatoes and then remove their skin.

-You can also cook the potatoes in an instant pot.
-Add them to an instant pot with 2 teaspoons salt and ¼ cup water.
+You can also cook the potatoes in an Instant Pot.
+Add them to an instant pot with 2 teaspoons of salt and ¼ cup of water.
 Press PRESSURE COOK and set the timer for 2 minutes at high pressure.
 Once the timer goes off, let the pressure release naturally for 10 minutes.
 Release the remaining pressure manually and open the lid.
 Drain the water.

 Make The Sabji